LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Latent Space Disalignment

-\myparagraph{Source} We first trace these three characteristics.
-Minimizing image distortion is a significant objective function applied in all inversion methods.
-It gives the algorithm the ability to reconstruct given images faithfully.
-Perception is gained by the powerful generating capability of GANs, since generator is trained to generate the photorealistic results with high resolution by a discriminator.
-Editability benefits from the highly semantic latent space of GANs.
-Given the editing direction, we can modify the latent codes to edit corresponding attribute.
-However, the ability of perception and editability is conditional.
-Specifically, under the constraint from the discriminator, latent space in trained GAN is required to fit dataset distribution, from which latent code can generate high-quality images.
-The generator may not generate good results from out-of-distribution latent code.
-That is also verified by latent code truncation, that codes near to mean code can generate high-quality results.
-Moreover, editing directions are obtained by sampling latent codes \cite{shen2020interfacegan} or analyzing generator weights \cite{shen2021closed}.
-That is also built on a specific latent space in GAN.
-We name the latent space distribution in GAN as synthetic distribution, which is converted by pre-trained networks from multivariant normal standard distribution.
+\textbf{Source} We first trace these three characteristics.
+Minimizing image distortion is a fundamental objective in nearly all inversion methods, granting the algorithm the ability to faithfully reconstruct input images.
+Perception arises from the powerful generative capacity of GANs, whose generator is trained under the supervision of a discriminator to produce high-resolution, photorealistic results.
+Editability, in turn, benefits from the semantically rich latent space of GANs—given a specific editing direction, the latent codes can be modified to alter corresponding attributes.
+However, both perception and editability are conditional properties.
+Under the discriminator’s supervision, the latent space of a trained GAN is constrained to fit the dataset distribution, ensuring that latent codes sampled from this space generate high-quality, realistic images.
+In contrast, out-of-distribution latent codes may lead to degraded or unrealistic results—an effect also observed in latent code truncation, where latent codes closer to the mean vector tend to yield higher-quality generations.
+Furthermore, editing directions are typically derived by sampling latent codes \cite{shen2020interfacegan} or analyzing generator weights \cite{shen2021closed}, both of which inherently depend on a specific latent space structure within the GAN.
+We refer to this underlying latent space distribution as the synthetic distribution, which is transformed by the pre-trained generator from a multivariate standard normal distribution.
+We name the latent space distribution in GAN as synthetic distribution, which is converted by pre-trained networks from multivariate normal standard distribution.